 District 7545, formed July 1, 2019, from former West Virginia Rotary Districts 7530 (northern West Virginia) and 7550 (southern West Virginia) encompass 54 clubs in West Virginia.

 Former District 7550 covered southern West Virginia (from Huntington and Kenova on the Kentucky border on the west, through Charleston, south to Bluefield on the Virginia border, then east through White Sulfur Springs) with over 1,100+ members and 26 clubs.
 The District was established in 1915.

 District 7530 (northern half of West Virginia (WV)) was one of the smallest Districts in terms of the number of clubs and members in all of Rotary International (RI).
 The District was comprised of 29 energetic Clubs (including our E-Club) with 1,100+ members.
 This is a District of small, rural Clubs; 68% of the clubs have less than 41 members.
 Rotary started in northern West Virginia in 1915, with the chartering of the Wheeling Club.

-With the consolidation of our two districts, we are now over 2,000 members strong… working every day through “Service Above Self” to Connect the World of community leaders, not just from our own communities and across West Virginia, but to communities on all continents, spanning world-wide into many cultures and occupations.
+With the consolidation of our two districts, we are now nearly 2,000 members strong… working every day through “Service Above Self” to Connect the World of community leaders, not just from our own communities and across West Virginia, but to communities on all continents, spanning worldwide into many cultures and occupations.

 District 7545 is one of over 500 Rotary districts worldwide in 200+ countries.
 Rotary districts are organized into Zones and Zones into Zone pairs, each pair having a Zone Director that is a member of the Rotary International Board of Directors.
 Our Zone, Zone 33, covers the area from northern Pennsylvania through South Carolina.
 Our Zone pair, Zones 33/34, includes 31 districts and stretches all the way through the countries of the Caribbean.